 Dr Anupama Roy Chowdhury is a Senior Consultant with Sengkang General Hospital.
 She received her medical degree from the National University of Singapore in 2002.
 She completed her specialist training in geriatric medicine in 2010 and went on to do a fellowship in dementia and neurocognitive disorders at the University of British Columbia, Vancouver in 2013.
 She has a special interest in dementia, geriatric oncology and medical education.
 She has previously been secretary and then vice-president of Society of Geriatric Medicine Singapore (SGMS).

-Ms Grace Gan is the co-founder of Health Food Matters and Healthcare Matters.
+Ms Grace Gan is a silver industry stalwart having spearheaded the transformation of elderly nutrition.
+She is a co-founder of a pioneer health food company in Singapore among other enterprises.
 Over the last decade, Grace has built a portfolio of experiences in the eldercare industry, ranging from clinical practice to gerontechnology, education, R&D, and business.
-Through Health Food Matters, Grace spearheads the transformation of elderly nutrition.
-And through Healthcare Matters, she selects high-potential technologies around the world and assimilates them into our eldercare landscape.
+She has had extensive experience in selecting high-potential technologies around the world to assimilate them into our eldercare landscape.
 Her deep insight into the industry and its future will add immense value to the ELDEX Advisory Board.